scala/docs.scala-lang/scala3/getting-started.md

 <!-- TODO: it would be nice to have a slightly larger application to go to that shows more about sbt, testing, and how a project is organized. like a Pizza Store application, or something more useful. -->

-- [The Scala Book](TODO), which provides a set of short lessons introducing Scala’s main features
+- [The Scala 3 Book](/scala3/book/introduction.html), which provides a set of short lessons introducing Scala’s main features
-- TODO: more resources here?
+- [The migration guide](https://scalacenter.github.io/scala-3-migration-guide/) helps you to migrate your existing Scala 2 code base to Scala 3.

 When you want to connect with other Scala users, there are several mailing lists and real-time chat rooms available.
 Check out our [Scala community page](https://scala-lang.org/community/) for a list of these resources, and for where to reach out for help.